Afghan police say bomb tears through car, killing 5

 IS also claimed responsibility for Saturday’s rocket attacks at the major U.S. base in Afghanistan.
 There were no casualties in that assault, according to NATO and provincial officials.

+He added that four Taliban were also killed while two others were wounded in the battle.

+Also Monday, in northern Faryab province, at least two security officers were killed and five others were wounded when Taliban militants detonated a vehicle full of explosives in a market, said Hanif Rezaie, a spokesman for the army in the country’s north.

-On Sunday at least nine people were killed and around 20 others including a member of the parliament were wounded in Kabul when the MP Khan Mohammad Wardak’s convoy was targeted by a car bomb, according to the Afghan Interior Ministry.
+On Sunday at least nine people were killed and around 20 others including a member of the parliament were wounded in Kabul when legislator Khan Mohammad Wardak’s convoy was targeted by a car bomb, according to the Afghan Interior Ministry.
+Wardak was wounded in the attack.

 Violence in Afghanistan has spiked even as the Taliban and Afghan government negotiators hold talks in Qatar, trying to hammer out a peace deal that could put an end to decades of war.